Dark matter in compact stars: The physics of compact objects

 \subsection{Neutron star magnetic field and spin-down}

 When a progenitor star turns into an NS, its surface area shrinks by a factor of about $10^{10}$.
 As a result, thanks to conservation of magnetic flux (Gauss' law for magnetism, $B \times R_{\rm NS}^2$ = constant) the stellar magnetic fields increase by this factor, and thanks to conservation of angular momentum the rotational speed also rises by this factor.
 Flux conservation also implies that the total energy in the NS due to the magnetic field decreases with the NS size: \beq E^{\rm NS}_B = \frac{B^2}{8\pi} \cdot \frac{4\pi R_{\rm NS}^3}{3} = \frac{\rm const.}{R_{\rm NS}}~, \eeq hence the presence of $B$ fields tends to enlarge the NS.
 However $E^{\rm NS}_B$ is bounded by the gravitational binding energy of the NS, giving the condition \beq B \leq \sqrt{\frac{18}{5}\frac{GM^2_{\rm NS}}{R^4_{\rm NS}}} \simeq 10^{18}~{\rm Gauss}~\bigg(\frac{\MNS}{M_\odot}\bigg)\bigg(\frac{10~{\rm km}}{\RNS}\bigg)^2~. \eeq A stricter upper limit can be obtained from considerations of hydromagnetic stability~\cite{ReiseneggerBfield2009}.
 Measurements from pulsar spin-down (discussed here) find that millisecond pulsars typically have $B$ field strengths of about $10^{8}$~Gauss, classical pulsars about $10^{12}$~Gauss, and magnetars about $10^{15}$~Gauss.
 NSs have a ``magnetosphere", a region of plasma surrounding the NS and co-rotating with it due to their coupling through the $B$ field.
 One can see that this region is finite by simply locating the equatorial radius at which its tangential speed $= c$ for a spin period $P$: \beq R_\perp^{\rm LC} = \frac{c P}{2\pi} = 48~{\rm km} \bigg(\frac{P}{\rm ms}\bigg)~. \eeq This region defines the ``light cylinder" shown in Figure~\ref{fig:pulsation}, left panel.
-The presence of strong moving magnetic fields in the light cylinder generates electric fields that accelerate charged particles at the stellar surface, leading to emission of electromagnetic beams from near the magnetic poles of the NS.
-This beam, as we will soon see, is powered by the rotational energy of the NS.
-The lighthouse-like sweep of the beam, detected as regular pulses on Earth, serves to reveal NSs as pulsars\footnote{At the time of writing, two ``white dwarf pulsars" have been discovered~\cite{WDpulsar:Buckley:2016fqu,WDpulsar:Pelisoli:2023yrh}, but these refer to regular pulsation corresponding to the beat frequency of orbital rotation with a binary companion and the spin of the WD.}.
+The electrodynamics of this region is key to understanding the pulsar nature of most NSs observed.
+In a region just above the polar surface where a vacuum gap in the plasma is thought to exist, electrodynamic force-free criteria do not apply, and non-zero residual electric fields are allowed.
+These accelerate charged particles, leading to curvature radiation sourcing energetic photons which in turn interact with the magnetic field to produce electron-positron pairs, which in turn emit more photons, setting up a cascade~\cite{PulsarB:1975RudermanSutherland,PulsarB:reviewMichel:1982fj}.
+This results in the emission of electromagnetic beams at radio frequencies from near the magnetic poles of the NS.
+This beam, as we will soon see, is ultimately powered by the rotational energy of the NS.
+The lighthouse-like sweep of the beam, detected as regular pulses on Earth, serves to reveal NSs as pulsars\footnote{At the time of writing, ``white dwarf pulsars" have also been discovered~\cite{WDpulsar:Rea:2023stb}.}.
 This is how NSs were historically discovered by Bell and Hewish, and continues to be the primary method for finding NSs in the sky~\cite{ATNF:2004bp}.